Hamster: Diet

-Hamsters are omnivores, which means they can eat meat and vegetables.
+Hamsters are omnivores, which means they can eat meat and plant matter.
 Hamsters that live in the wild eat seeds, grass, and even insects.
 Although pet hamsters can survive on a diet of exclusively commercial hamster food, other items, such as vegetables, fruits, seeds, and nuts, can be given.
 Although store-bought food is good for hamsters, it is best if fruits and vegetables are also in their diet because it keeps them healthier.
-Even though hamsters are allowed to have both fruits and vegetables, it is important to understand exactly which ones they can have and how much.
-Hamsters do best with fruits that don't have citrus in them and most green leafy vegetables.
-Hamsters should never be fed junk food, chocolate, garlic, or any salty/sugary foods.
-Hamsters tend to love peanut butter but it is important to feed it to them carefully because this sticky food can get stuck in their cheeks.
 Hamsters in the Middle East have been known to hunt in packs to find insects for food.
 Hamsters are hindgut fermenters and often eat their own feces (coprophagy) to recover nutrients digested in the hind-gut, but not absorbed.

 Behavior

 Feeding

 A behavioral characteristic of hamsters is food hoarding.
 They carry food in their spacious cheek pouches to their underground storage chambers.
 When full, the cheeks can make their heads double, or even triple in size.
 Hamsters lose weight during the autumn months in anticipation of winter.
 This occurs even when hamsters are kept as pets and is related to an increase in exercise.